minio/docs/source/reference/minio-mc-admin/mc-admin-user-svcacct-remove.rst

 .. start-mc-admin-svcacct-remove-desc

-The :mc-cmd:`mc admin user svcacct remove` command removes an access key associated to the specified user.
+The :mc-cmd:`mc admin user svcacct remove` command removes an access key associated to a user on the deployment.

 .. end-mc-admin-svcacct-remove-desc